jacobfulano/composer/docs/source/core/engine.rst

 .. note::

-    The design of the :class:`Engine` will be changed in future releases to accomdate more complexity as we investigation the composition of algorithms.
+    The design of the :class:`Engine` will be changed in future releases to accommodate more complexity as we investigation the composition of algorithms.

 Currently, the following passes are registered: